romainmenke/pusher/README.md

 - link : a push handler based on `Link` headers.

 Planned :
-- parser : a push handler that parses downstream data to generate push frames
+- parser : a push handler that parses response data to generate push frames

 Checkout the sub-packages for more details.